Board Policies

 More specifically, the Board will:

-- Focus chiefly on intended long term impacts on the world outside the organization (ends), not on the administrative or programmatic means of attaining those effects.
+5. Focus chiefly on intended long-term impacts on the world outside the organization (ends), not on the administrative or programmatic means of attaining those effects (means).

-- Be an initiator of policy, not merely a reactor to staff initiatives.
-The board, not the staff, will be responsible for board performance.
+6. Be an initiator of policy, not merely a reactor to staff initiatives.
+The Board, not the staff, will be responsible for Board performance.

-- Use the expertise of individual members to enhance the ability of the board as a body, rather than to substitute their individual values for the group's values.
+7. Use the expertise of individual members to enhance the ability of the Board as a body, rather than to substitute their individual values for the group's values.

-- Self-monitoring will include at least a biannual comparison of board activity and discipline to its Governance Process and Board-Staff Relationship policies.
+1. Self-monitoring will include at least an annual comparison of Board activity and discipline to its Governance Process and Board-Staff Relationship policies.

-- Be accountable to the general public for competent, conscientious and effective accomplishment of its obligations as a body.
-It will allow no officer, individual or committee of the board to usurp this role or hinder this commitment.
+9. Be accountable to the general public for competent, conscientious and effective accomplishment of its obligations as a body.
+It will allow no officer, individual or committee of the Board to usurp this role or hinder this commitment.

-- The appointment and establishment of the compensation of any public accounting firm employed by the College in connection with the attest function.
+1. Approve the appointment of any public accounting firm employed by the College in connection with the attest function.

 i.
 The receipt, retention and treatment of complaints received by the College regarding accounting, internal controls and auditing matters.

-ii.
-The confidential, anonymous submission by employees regarding questionable accounting or auditing matters. - The appointment, compensation and oversight of independent counsel or other advisor as deemed necessary to carry out its audit duties.
+3. The appointment, compensation and oversight of independent counsel or other advisor as deemed necessary to carry out the Board's audit duties.

 GP 3: BOARD JOB DESCRIPTION

-- To serve as the link between the organization and its many stakeholders and constituents (this occurs through board meetings, committee meetings, formal college events and day-to-day communication with the public).
+1. To serve as the link between the organization and its many stakeholders and constituents (this occurs through Board meetings, committee meetings, formal College events and day-to-day communication with the public).

 GP 4: CHAIRPERSON / VICE-CHAIRPERSON ROLE